 Cavapoo or Cavaoodle is one of the most popular crossbreeds in the US and other countries including Australia, Canada, and Great Britain.
 It is a cross between Poodle and Cavalier King Charles Spaniel.
-Like most of the other Poodle crosses, the Cavapoo is also a low-shedding dog breed.
-As the Cavalier King Charles Spaniel is a small-sized dog, it is crossed with the Tiny or Miniature Poodle to produce Cavapoo.
+Like most of the other Poodle crosses, the Cavoodle is also a low-shedding dog breed.
+As the Cavalier King Charles Spaniel is a small-sized dog, it is crossed with the Tiny or Miniature Poodle to produce Cavoodle.

 Veterinarians and dogs experts suggest that one should research a dog breed before getting it.
 The most important things to know before getting a specific dog breed are its pros and cons, health-related issues and diseases, temperament, grooming, and maintenance needs.